lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 Single-point energy
 -------------------

-The system is now fully parameterized, and the input is ready to compute forces.
+The system is now fully parameterized.
 Let us complete the two remaining categories, ``Monitoring`` and ``Run``, by adding the following lines to **initial.lmp**: